Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 What is APS or Sticky Blood?

-In APS, the body produces antiphospholipid antibodies that interfere with normal blood clotting.
-Antiphospholipid syndrome causes the immune system to make the blood more prone to clotting, which is why it is often referred to as “sticky blood.”
+APS (antiphospholipid syndrome) is when the body produces antiphospholipid antibodies that interfere with normal blood clotting.
+This syndrome causes the immune system to make the blood more prone to clotting, which is why it is often referred to as ‘sticky blood’.

 Could You be at Risk of APS?